-New Urgent Care Centres would be based at both hospitals, providing care 24-hours a day, every day of the year for illnesses and injuries that are not life or limb-threatening but require urgent attention.
-They would offer more services than our existing Urgent Care Centres.
+New Urgent Care Centres would be based at both hospitals, providing care 24 hours a day, every day of the year for illnesses and injuries that are not life or limb-threatening but require urgent attention.
+They would offer more services than our existing Urgent Care Centres and see a wider range of patients.
 They would be staffed by highly skilled senior health professionals who are specifically trained to deliver urgent care for adults and children.